cringland/notion-widgets/README.md

 # Notion Widgets
-A place to store personal widgets made for the note taking app[Notion](https://www.notion.so/product)
+A place to store personal widgets made for the note taking app [Notion](https://www.notion.so/product)